mitre/cyber-trackr-live/docs/clients/generation/overview.md

 Generate API clients in any language from our OpenAPI 3.1.1 specification.
 This guide covers everything you need to create production-ready clients for the cyber.trackr.live API.

+> **New to the API?** Start with our [API Getting Started Guide](../../api-reference/getting-started.md) to understand the endpoints and data model before generating a client.

 ## 🎯 **Why Generate Clients?**

 ```mermaid